 Also, the Unit is responsible for the safekeeping of students’ examination records and ensuring prompt issuance of transcript upon request.
 It is responsible for issuing statement of result for the purpose of NYSC, scholarship approval and other official request on student academic performance.
 Above all, high attention is placed on accuracy of information that emanates from the Unit.
 Thus, the Unit is headed by administrator of proven track records.

-The student affairs division is headed by the Student Affairs Officer, Mrs. E.T.
-Adarighofua.
+The student affairs division is headed by the Student Affairs Officer, Mr. Daniel Monday.
 The office places services to students and faculties.
 As a primary information resource for students and faculties, this office actively seeks ways to effectively communicate and inform students of their rights, responsibilities and procedures.

 As a service oriented office, in addition to providing efficient and immediate access to information, this office facilitates and coordinates activities of students and faculty pertaining to administrative matters.
 It takes into cognizance the welfare of the students in terms of health facilities, shelter, conducive living and learning environment, ensures students’ compliance with the rules and regulations of the academic community, handles and settles any form of disputes among the students, grants exit permission to students, liaises with Admissions Officer to keep comprehensive data/files of all the students, etc.